 - Cleanup Label: place to set term for post-manufacturing activity performed as part of product order, i.e. "Washdown" or "Clean Up" of production suite or equipment

 These statistics are the metrics you have to choose from for your plant.
 You can enable these by clicking the checkbox and by doing so, this will turn on the dashboards and also the metrics in the operator portal.
 You can find the calculations of the different metrics in the description section of the graph.
 You can edit the labels to reflect what your site calls each metric.
-You can also set a precision for each individual metric (different from the default setting).
+You can also set a precision for each individual metric (different from the default setting). **Of note, if you change the precision setting under Production Statistics for a metric but your Precision Production Number Default under Production Settings is set for example as Whole Numbers Only, be aware your reports will reflect the default setting. **

 Production Security Settings